estanqueiroa/awscode/cloudformation/tgw-attachment/README.md

-## VPC Transit Gateway with Appliance Mode
+## VPC Transit Gateway with Appliance Mode Support for Inspection VPC

 This CloudFormation template creates the following resources: